FAZuH/dotfiles/README.md

 > [!WARNING]
 >
-> Installing apps with `--heavy` may take a long time.
+> Running `install.sh` with `--heavy` may take a long time due to the download and compilation size.

 #### Setup SSH